AlexandrovLab/SigProfilerExtractor/README.md

     **batch_size**: An integer.
 Will be effective only if the GPU is used.
 Defines the number of NMF replicates to be performed by each CPU during the parallel processing.
 Default is 1.

-    COSMIC:-
+    SOLUTION ESTIMATION THRESH-HOLDS:-

+    **stability**: Float, optional.
+Default is 0.8.
+The cutoff thresh-hold of the average stability.
+Solutions with average stabilities below this thresh-hold will not be considered.

+    **min_stability**: Float, optional.
+Default is 0.2.
+The cutoff thresh-hold of the minimum stability.
+Solutions with minimum stabilities below this thresh-hold will not be considered.

+    **combined_stability**: Float, optional.
+Default is 1.0.
+The cutoff thresh-hold of the combined stability (sum of average and minimum stability).
+Solutions with combined stabilities below this thresh-hold will not be considered.

+    DECOMPOSITION:-

+    **de_novo_fit_penalty**: Float, optional.
+Takes any positive float.
+Default is 0.02.
+Defines the weak (remove) thresh-hold cutoff to be assigned denovo signatures to a sample.

     **nnls_add_penalty**: Float, optional.
 Takes any positive float.
 Default is 0.05.
-Defines the strong thresh-hold cutoff to be assigned signatures to a sample.
+Defines the strong (add) thresh-hold cutoff to be assigned COSMIC signatures to a sample.

     **nnls_remove_penalty**: Float, optional.
 Takes any positive float.
 Default is 0.01.
-Defines the weak thresh-hold cutoff to be assigned signatures to a sample.
+Defines the weak (remove) thresh-hold cutoff to be assigned COSMIC signatures to a sample.

     **initial_remove_penalty**: Float, optional.
 Takes any positive float.
 Default is 0.05.
-Defines the initial weak thresh-hold cutoff to be assigned signatures to a sample.
+Defines the initial weak (remove) thresh-hold cutoff to be COSMIC assigned signatures to a sample.

-    **refit_denovo_signatures** Boolean, optional.
+    **refit_denovo_signatures**: Boolean, optional.
 Default is False.
 If True, then refit the denovo signatures with nnls.

-      **context_type**: A list of strings, optional.
-The items in the list defines the mutational contexts to be considered to extract the signatures.
-The default value is ["96", "DINUC" , "ID"], where "96" is the SBS96 context, "DINUC" is the DINULEOTIDE context and ID is INDEL context.
+    **make_decomposition_plots**: Boolean, optional.
+Defualt is True.
+If True, Denovo to Cosmic sigantures decompostion plots will be created as a part the results.

     OTHERS:-

     **get_all_signature_matrices**: A Boolean.
 If true, the Ws and Hs from all the NMF iterations are generated in the output.

+    **export_probabilities**: A Boolean.
+Defualt is True.
+If False, then doesn't create the probability matrix.

     Returns
     -------